nwithan8/Bots/README.md

 # Assisting
 Mellow: A Discord bot to interact with Ombi, Tautulli, Sonarr and Radarr.
 Rewriting PlexRecs to integrate.
 Code: https://github.com/nwithan8/Mellow

-CFBRef: Referee bot operating games in r/FakeCollegeFootball.
+<a href="https://www.reddit.com/r/FakeCollegeFootball/">CFBRef</a>: Referee bot operating games in r/FakeCollegeFootball.
 Helped incorporate images displaying the plays on a virtual field.
 Code: https://github.com/nwithan8/CFBRef

 More to come!